mzandinia/sample-project-on-AWS/week1/README.md

 3. Run `terraform plan` to preview the changes that Terraform will make to your AWS infrastructure.
 4. If the plan looks good, run `terraform apply` to apply the changes and deploy Nexus on EC2.

+**Note: You can see the initial password of Nexus Repository at the end.
+Also you can find the URL that you can use to login into Nexus Repository.**

 ## Customization

 You can customize your deployment by modifying the `.tf` files with your desired configurations.
 Ensure you review and update the variables to match your requirements.